YasinC2/htmlberg/README.md

    - **Styling**: Use Gutenberg’s built-in options for colors, spacing, and borders.
 4. Save your page and check the front-end result.

+## Security and Risks
+HTMLBerg offers powerful flexibility, including support for form elements and custom attributes, but this comes with security responsibilities.
+We’ve implemented sanitization (e.g., `wp.dom.safeHTML`, `__unstableStripHTML`) to mitigate risks like XSS, but improper use—especially with functional forms—could expose vulnerabilities (e.g., CSRF, phishing).
+For a detailed breakdown of risks, safe usage guidelines, and form element considerations, see our [Full Documentation](https://github.com/YasinC2/htmlberg/wiki).

 ## Building the Plugin

 HTMLBerg uses JavaScript (React) and PHP to deliver its functionality.
 To build it from source, follow these steps: